GNINNUR/espa-cloud-masking/l4-7_cfmask/README.md

 See the [Surface Reflectance](http://landsat.usgs.gov/CDR_LSR.php) product guide for information about the CFMASK product.

 ## Release Notes
+### December 2015
+* Replaced confusing bit index tests and assignments in the code.
+With bit value tests and assignments.
+This identified the location and solved a bug in relation to snow being classified as cloud.
+* Updated many looping constructs to properly skip fill pixels.
+* Lots of general code cleanup.
+### October 2015
 * Added --version option to the command line
 * Updated some command line options in the usage to be consistent with others
 * Fixed so that the --help option exits successfully instead of indicating a failure